Star formation concentration as a tracer of environmental quenching in action: a study of the Eagle and C-Eagle simulations: Methods

 where $M_{\rm ISM}$ is the ISM mass at $t$.
 Based on $t_{\rm dep}$, galaxies are classified between those: (a) net growing or maintaining their ISM reservoir, $t_\mathrm{dep}$ $\ge$ 10Gyr; (b) slowly depleting their ISM reservoir, $1.5$~Gyr$<t_\mathrm{dep}< 10$~Gyr; (c) rapidly depleting their ISM reservoir, $t_\mathrm{dep}\le 1.5$~Gyr; (d) quenched, $\rm log_{10}(sSFR/yr^{-1})\le -11+0.5z$ (see \citealt{Wright2022} for more details).
-The latter sSFR criterion is used throughout the paper to define quenched galaxies, which is slightly lower than the threshold applied in \citet{Wright2022}, so there are several satellite galaxies we include but that are excluded in \citet[]{Wright2022}. } A summary of time metrics used in our study is listed in Table~\ref{tab:eagle_parameter}.
+The latter sSFR criterion is used throughout the paper to define quenched galaxies, which is slightly lower than the threshold applied in \citet{Wright2022}, so there are several satellite galaxies we include but that are excluded in \citet[]{Wright2022}.